 Taking full advantage of evolving procurement methods that suit the contracting needs of the city as they emerge within various industries.

 Interpretation of Public Contracting Rules.
-In furtherance of the purpose of the objectives set forth in subsection (B) of this section, it is the city’s intent that the Newberg public contracting regulations be interpreted to authorize the full use of all contracting powers and authorities described in ORS Chapters 279A, 279B and 279C.
+In furtherance of the purpose of the objectives set forth in subsection (B) of this section, it is the city’s intent that the city’s public contracting regulations be interpreted to authorize the full use of all contracting powers and authorities described in ORS Chapters 279A, 279B and 279C.
 [Ord.
 2618, 3-7-05.
 Code 2001 § 34.01.]